Cover image of "Escape from Camp 14," a book about life in a North Korean prison camp

 When Shin fled Camp 14, it was not a vision of freedom that gave him the extraordinary courage required.
 It was thoughts of grilled meat.
 To understand this extraordinary statement, you’ll have to read the book.

-Blaine Harden appeared recently in San Francisco at the World Affairs Council of Northern California in a conversation with Philip Yun, Executive Director of the Ploughshares Fund, a former U.S. diplomat who is Korean-American and has studied the peninsula for many years.
+Blaine Harden appeared recently in San Francisco at the World Affairs Council of Northern California.
+He joined in a conversation with Philip Yun, Executive Director of the Ploughshares Fund, a former U.S. diplomat who is Korean-American and has studied the peninsula for many years.
 Harden’s soft-spoken, sometimes light-hearted presentation underlined the surreal quality of Shin’s experiences inside the North Korean gulag.
 Responding to Yun’s questions, Harden spoke at some length about the many steps he had taken to verify Shin’s story.

 The North Korean Gulag has lasted 12 times longer than the Nazi concentration camps